-We are now accepting applications for AAWPI's 2017 State House Fellowship Program!
+We are now accepting applications for AAWPI's 2017 Fellowship Program!

 Are you active in campus organizations?
 Do you volunteer in the larger community?

-Do you want to build leadership skills that will help you make change for our communities?
+Do you want to learn leadership skills that will help you effect change for our communities?

 Do you want to be a part of changing the face of government?

 AAWPI State House Fellows are expected to commit a minimum of 10 hours/week to a State House internship and an additional 10 hours/month to programming and group project work.
 The program runs from January 29, 2018 through May 20, 2018.
 The 9th annual State House Fellowship includes the following components:

-A 16-week internship placement with a Massachusetts legislator, beginning the week of January 30 through May 19, 2017.
-Duties range from constituent services to helping analyze the fiscal year budget.
-Fellows are responsible for making sure that their schedules will permit them to intern at least ten hours within State House office hours (9am-5pm), Monday through Friday at the State House in Boston.
+A 16-week internship placement with a Massachusetts legislator, beginning the week of January 29 through May 20, 2018.
+Duties range from constituent services to helping to analyze the fiscal year budget.
+Fellows are responsible for making sure that their schedules will permit them to intern at least ten hours within State House office hours (9am-5pm), Monday through Friday at the State House in Boston, MA.
 A majority of internship hours must be spent interning Monday through Thursday.

-Biweekly, 2.5-hour, in-person AAWPI fellowship trainings every other Saturday or Sunday throughout the internship.
-Dates are as follows: February 11/12, February 18/19, March 4/5, March 18/19, April 1/2, April 15/16, May 6/7.
+3-hour, monthly, in-person AAWPI fellowship trainings on either Saturday or Sunday throughout the internship.
+Dates are as follows: February 10/11, March 3/4, April 14/15, and May 5/6.
 Briefing topics have included: the legislative and budget process, campaigns 101, press relations, fundraising, and issues affecting the Asian-American community (including mental health, domestic violence and health disparities).

 A fundraising requirement that will help sustain the pipeline of up-and-coming Asian-American women leaders and next year's fellowship program.
 Fellows will receive fundraising training and support to help meet their fundraising goals.
-This has proven to be a great opportunity for fellows to develop and practice essential professional skills.
+This has proven to be a great opportunity for fellows to develop and practice essential professional skills through this process.

-Mentorship matches with an alumna of the program who will serve as an additional resource to each fellow during the fellowship experience, and with a working professional in the community who shares similar career interests.
+Mentorship matches with an alumna of the program who will serve as an additional resource to each fellow during the fellowship experience, and with a working professional in the community who share similar career interests as the fellow.
 Several mentorship matches have resulted in long-lasting relationships past the set fellowship dates and have strengthened the local Asian-American women community.

 Fellows will each receive a $500 stipend.
 Recipients of federal work-study may be eligible to redeem their work-study award through this fellowship instead of the program stipend.
 If applicable, please indicate your interest in using your work-study on the cover page of your application.
 Past fellows have also arranged to receive academic credit through the fellowship.
 AAWPI will cover the cost of the January training weekend and program materials throughout the fellowship.